• Skip to primary navigation

 The beach during rainy season (September)

 However, it is not ideal for a young single traveler since there isn’t much here and it can get a little boring.
-It’s especially quiet with not much to do in the off season and low travel months like September and October as some restaurants and businesses close.
+It’s especially quiet in the off season and low travel months like September and October as some restaurants and businesses close.

 playa hermosa in guanacaste